Easter: Orthodox Style

-Orthodox Easter falls on April 19th, the same day as in the West, and comes on the heels of seven trying weeks of Lent.
+Orthodox Easter falls on 5 May in 2024, coming on the heels of seven trying weeks of Lent.
 According to Orthodox tradition, believers should abstain from all animal products (meat, eggs, milk, butter, cheese, etc.) and alcohol!
 It comes as a surprise to many outsiders how strictly Lent is observed in Ukraine.
 Many of your drinking buddies will drop off the radar and many restaurants adapt their menus in order to remain attractive to the faithful.
 It’s no surprise that Easter Sunday (the official end of Lent) is one of the most anticipated days of the year.

 Easter service begins late Saturday night and continues through Sunday morning.
 The city administration usually ensures that public transport runs throughout the night.
 Thousands of believers joyfully converge on churches throughout the city carrying Easter baskets full of traditional food.
 Following a festive mass, priests emerge from the church, weave through long rows of believers and whip holy water about.
 This blessing officially ends all abstinences associated with Lent and many believers head straight to nearby parks for a good old fashioned vodka party.